 Can my employer pay me the salary lower than the officially set rate?

-There are some exceptions to the rule requiring a sponsor to pay their foreign employees at least £25,600 per annum or at least the set salary rate.
-For example, if your annual income amounts to less than £25,600 or below the set salary rate for this profession, you can still apply for a Skilled Worker visa in the following cases:
+There are a few exceptions to the harsh rule requiring the sponsoring company to pay you at least £25,600 per annum or a set rate of pay.
+In particular, even if your annual income is less than £25,600 (or the set amount for the job), you can still apply for a skilled worker visa if:

-Your employer can also pay you 70–90% of the set salary rate if your annual income exceeds £20,480 and you meet one of the following criteria:
+You can also be paid 70-90% of the set rate if your total annual income is at least £20,480 and you meet one of 4 criteria:

 Does an EU citizen need a Skilled Worker visa to work in the UK?

-1. EU citizens who came to the UK before 31 December 2020 and have not applied for the EU Settlement Scheme before 30 June 2021 for a good reason, namely the circumstances outside of their control, for example domestic violence or a long-lasting illness
+1. EU nationals who moved to the British Isles before 31 December 2020 and for good reason have not applied for free EU Settlement by 30 June 2021.
+A valid excuse is circumstances beyond the applicant’s control, such as domestic violence or prolonged illness.

-2. EU citizens who join their family members who relocated to the UK before 31 December 2020
+2. EU citizens who are travelling to Britain to reunite with family members who resettled here before 31 December 2020;

-3. Irish citizens do not need a Skilled Worker visa to work in the UK.
+3. Irish nationals also do not need to obtain a UK Skilled Worker Visa to take up employment in the UK

 Who can get a £55 discount off a government fee?